 School uniform should be the least of a parent’s worries.
 That’s why UNISON’s very own charity, There for You, gives School Uniform Grants to members who need a helping hand in getting their kids kitted out for the new term.

-UNISON can help with a one off payment of £50.00 per school aged child up to a maximum of £150.00.
-We want to make this fund go as far as possible and help as many members as we can.
+UNISON’s charity, There for You, is offering help for members on a low income with a one-off, non-repayable grant of £75 per school-aged child which will be paid in the form of a voucher.
+We want to make this limited fund go as far as possible and help as many members as we can.
 Please only apply if you are in financial difficulty.
-There is a limited amount in the School Uniform

 Applications will be made online.
 You cannot apply before these times.